The-SamminAter/lol-limewire/README.md

   - [x] For log for removal
 - [x] Add checks to prevent choosing /Applications/Utilities/
 - [x] Place and edit copy of script in target location
-- [ ] If Replication fails, remove the placed copy of the script
+- [ ] If replication fails, remove the placed copy of the script
 - [ ] Rewrite creation and adition to log for removal, and actually make the log a removal script
 - [ ] Trigger if present in x applications
 - [ ] Network monitors